 3) Saliva Production

 While you are sleeping at night you produce less saliva than you do during the day.
-Saliva actually works inside your mouth as an added layer of defense against bacteria Benefits of tooth brushing and prevent gum bleeding and plaque that leads to cavities.
+Saliva actually works inside your mouth as an added layer of defense against bacteria and plaque that leads to cavities.
 Brushing immediately before going to bed will remove many of the little particles of food and a lot of the bacteria inside your mouth that is just looking for a way to degrade your dental health.

 Overnight the bacteria that remains behind creates acid (as it breaks down) inside your mouth.
 That acid can damage teeth and lead to cavities.
 Brushing first thing in the morning will reduce that risk as well.